-The broiler pan and grid may be cleaned with a commercial oven cleaner.
+The broiler pan may be cleaned with a commercial oven cleaner.
+Do not use an oven cleaner on the grid.

 Both the broiler pan and grid can also be cleaned in a dishwasher.

 Do not store a soiled broiler pan and grid anywhere in the range.